Monday, November 29, 2010

 Kevin tries the bars on Jules window and makes a snarky quip with political overtones: “The country's falling apart, but these bars are perfect.”
 He calls for an “experienced thief” and Kirbo says he’ll go get Billy, who as it just happens is now working at an Amoco station, which in all of 70 miles of Metro D.C. just happens to be right around the corner!!!
 Titmouse is shocked that he now knows a member of the working class: “Billy's working at a gas station?”

 Then, out of absolutely nowhere, for lack of anything else to do, Titmouse grabs Kevin and dangles him Suge Knight-style off the fire escape.
-(This may be the antecedent to the final scene of There Will Be Blood. ) Kevin, like a pussy, takes it.
-His notes fall out of his pocket and flutter to the alley below: as Titmouse screams: “You won't be needing your notes on the ‘meaning of life” anymore!!”
+Kevin takes it like a puss.
+His notes fall out of his pocket and flutter to the alley below as Titmouse screams: “You won't be needing your notes on the ‘meaning of life” anymore!!”
 Well yeah, he wrote the article already so…

 Kevin, remarkably calm despite being upside down (think John Cleese in A Fish Called Wanda) gamely appeals to Alec’s political ambitions: “This won't solve anything.
 Think of your career.”
 Alec responds with a characteristically megalomaniacal sentiment: “After all I've done for you!”
 Again: the heart of their toxic relationship.